Rebutia: Species

-The number of species is similarly debatable, because of disagreement both over what constitutes the genus and what constitutes a species.
+The number of species has been debated, because of disagreement both over what constitutes the genus and what constitutes a species.
 A very large number of plants that have circulated as species of Rebutia are now generally regarded as varieties, forms or synonyms of others.
-E. F. Anderson recognised forty-one species in 2001.
-The following species are currently accepted:
+E. F. Anderson recognised 41 species in 2001.
+Only the following three species were accepted by Plants of the World Online as of December 2024.